afdataschool/python-novice/_episodes/01-run-quit.md

 *   Just like a webpage, the saved notebook looks different to what you see when it gets rendered by your browser.

-FIXME: diagram

-> ## How It's Stored
->
-> *   The notebook file is stored in a format called JSON.
-> *   Just like a webpage, what's saved looks different from what you see in your browser.
-> *   But this format allows Jupyter to mix software (in several languages) with documentation
-      and graphics, all in one file.
-{: .callout}

 ## The Notebook has Control and Edit modes.